HimanshuKhandelwal1/Django-tutorial-Installation/README.md

 If you are new for django than lets have some information guide.
 Guide means not the solution but what is django?
 So lets start....

 ## Django
 Django is a Web framework written in Python.
-It is a software that supports the development of dynamic Web sites, applications, and services.
-It is used in all such cases as security features, database access, sessions, template processing, URL routing, internationalization, localization, and much more.
+It is a software that supports
+ - the development of dynamic Web sites, applications, and services.
+ - security features,
+ - database access,
+ - sessions,
+ - template processing,
+ - URL routing,
+ - internationalization,
+ - localization, and much more.

 Django enables you to develop secure and reliable Web applications very quickly in a standardized way, without any delay.

 ## Why Django is soo speacial?
-any Idea.....no than no problem,
+any Idea no,.... than no problem,
 For starters, it’s a Python Web framework, and as you know, python is having a wide of range of open source libraries.
 It hosts over 116K packages (till Sep.
 2017).
 If you need to solve a specific problem, the chances are someone has already implemented a library for it.

 Django is one of the most popular Web frameworks written in Python.
 It is complete and offering a wide range of features such as a standalone Web server for development and testing, caching, middleware system, ORM, template engine, form processing, interface with Python’s unit testing tools.
 It also comes with the built-in applications such as an authentication system, an administrative interface with automatically generated pages for CRUD operations, generation of syndication feeds (RSS/Atom), sitemaps.
 There’s even a Geographic Information System (GIS) framework.